 Shop for local produce at the supermarkets and farmers markets.
 Choose local produce on restaurant menus.
 Try to eat local fish such as lionfish, snapper and mahi, avoid the endangered local grouper.

 Take short showers, keep air con use to a minimum, turn off lights when you don’t need them, ask for your towels not be changed daily and reuse beach towels.

 Take your aluminium, glass, cardboard and plastic (1 & 2) to recycling stations at local grocery stores or in Camana Bay.

 Buses are common around the Seven Mile Beach area and fares are very reasonable.
-Bikes are available to rent from most hotels.
+Alternatively, rent a bike from Cycle Cayman.

 Pick up any litter you see around, or join one of the monthly local beach clean-ups.
 Visit www.facebook.com/plasticfreecayman for details.

 Chemicals in many sunscreens stunt coral growth, cause coral bleaching and kill marine life such as shrimp and clams.
-Use rash guards or purchase reef-friendly sunscreens available from Divers Supply (SEE PAGE 82), Waterman (SEE PAGE 96) and Le Visage in Camana Bay.
+Use rash guards or purchase reef-friendly sunscreens available from Divers Supply, Waterman and Kirk Market.